 Its actively enforced policy is not located on website's primary pages, but in its denomination's website.

-ts actively enforced policy is not clearly communicated on its website's primary pages, but in its denomination's website.
-Its current leadership personnel does not reflect its egalitarian policy.Staff
+Its actively enforced policy is not located on website's primary pages, but in its denomination's website (paragraph 7.9).

 We take into account: public information available on church’s website, denomination’s website, and pastor’s statements (including social media).